trungpx/lad/README.md

-# Real time pupil detection in noisy images
 # Using the pupil location to detect the horizontal and vertical beatings.
+Real time pupil detection in noisy images

 Finding pupil location inside the eye image is the prerequisite for eye tracking.
 A baseline is a hybrid model by inspiring YOLO, Network in Network and using Inception as the core CNN to predict the pupil location inside the image of the eye.